 Launched a few years back, it’s evolved massively by 2026.
 We’re talking millions of user-created characters, group chats, image generation mid-conversation (called “Imagine”), video intros for characters, and even a new “Stories” feature where characters narrate adventures.

 I like how it feels alive.
-Responses are emotional, adaptive, and way more role-play focused than generic bots.
+Responses are emotional, adaptive, and way more role-play-focused than those of generic bots.
 During my testing, I role-played as a spaceship captain with a sassy AI crew, debated philosophy with a Socrates clone, and even used it for light therapy sessions with a compassionate listener character.

-It’s addictive because it fills that human connection gap in a digital world.
+It’s addictive because it fills the gap in human connection in a digital world.
 Trending right now?
 Blame the winter holiday events and the new Charms system; users are earning virtual currency for premium perks without always paying.

 Free vs. Paid: How Many Features Are Truly Free, and What’s Locked Behind c.ai+?